 Mr. Vachon's corporate leadership experience and financial expertise make him a valuable contributor to our Board.
 In addition, Mr. Vachon has extensive experience in executive operating roles and in the healthcare field on a global basis.
 He is an "audit committee financial expert" with particular experience in matters faced by the audit committee of a life sciences company.

 CONTINUING DIRECTORS:

 John O. Agwunobi, M.D.

-Previous Board Experience within the Last Five Years: Other Current Board Experience:
+Other Current Board Experience:

-Ensign Group Inc. (ENSG)
+Ensign Group Inc. (ENSG) U.S. African Development Foundation (private)